 Guus Hiddink says Diego Costa “likes to fight – in a good way” and warned any defenders facing the Chelsea striker that trouble awaits.

-Costa scored the decisive goal in Chelsea’s 1-0 win at Arsenal on Sunday, not long after being tripped by Per Mertesacker, who saw red after just 18 minutes.
+Costa scored the decisive goal in Chelsea’s 1-0 win at Arsenal on Sunday, not long after being tripped by Per Mertesacker, who was sent off after 18 minutes.

 Arsenal boss Arsene Wenger again bemoaned the influence of Costa, who antagonised the Gunners last September when Gabriel saw red.

 But Hiddink was grateful Costa focused on football and delivered.

 “He is important, because he’s focusing on his first job,” the Dutchman said on Chelsea TV.

 “If you have to play him as a central defender, then you are a bit in trouble.